strategineer/personal-website/content/blog/2022-02-07/index.md

 Doctors are a little busier than usual these days.
 I wonder why?

-Before you start running in the opposite direction, let me tell you that nasal irrigation is legit [^1] (this is a meta-analysis study that you can read yourself by going to your nearest _science hub_).
-You should do an investigation for yourself, always be skeptical!
+Before you start running in the opposite direction, let me tell you that nasal irrigation is legit (this is a meta-analysis study that you can read yourself by going to your nearest _science hub_).[^1] You should do an investigation for yourself, always be skeptical!

 It's very simple.
 You need: